-Any student throughout the world (ages 5 to 19) that attends a licensed Leader in Me School is eligible to participate.
-Parents (or guardians) are encouraged to assist, but the student must do the majority of the work!
+Any student worldwide (ages 5 to 19) that attends a licensed Leader in Me School is eligible to participate.
+Parents and guardians are encouraged to assist, but the student must do the majority of the work!

-• Identify an inspiring leadership topic that will not only resonate with the audience but also is a topic you are passionate about.
+• Identify an inspiring leadership topic that will not only inspire your audience but showcase your passion as well.

-• Don’t recite the 7 Habits, focus on the topic of your speech and its purpose (to persuade, to entertain, to inform).
+• Don’t just recite the 7 Habits.
+Instead focus on the unique topic of your speech and its purpose, to persuade, to entertain, or to inform.

-• The content can be delivered by one or more students (as long as there are signed release and parent permission forms for ALL individuals in the video).
+• The content can be delivered by one or more students, as long as each individual and their parent or guardian (where applicable) has signed a release form).

-• Avoid sensitive topics that could be perceived as disrespectful, threatening, exclusive or offensive toward any person, group, or organization (e.g. political, religious, etc.).
+• Avoid sensitive topics that could be perceived as disrespectful, threatening, exclusive or offensive toward any person, group, or organization (e.g. political topics, religious themes, etc.).

-• Seek permission and/or mention the source of any third-party content referenced during the speech.
+• Seek permission and/or credit the source of any third-party content referenced during the speech.

 • Think of creative ways to make the speech memorable, engaging, and unique.

-• Maintain great eye contact, use appropriate gestures, and speak clearly with expression.
+• Maintain consistent eye contact, use appropriate gestures, and speak clearly with expression.

-• Consider visuals (slides, posters, background, objects) that might strengthen the message.
+• Consider visuals, such as slides, posters, a unique background, or objects, that might strengthen your message.

 • The video should be no longer than five (5) minutes in length.

-• Make sure you film in a quiet location (no major background noise I.E. traffic, lawnmowers, other people, etc.)
+• Make sure you film in a quiet location (no major background noise, like traffic, lawnmowers, or other people.)

-• The video must be absent of third-party intellectual property or copyright-protected content (logos on shirts, brands visible in background etc.).
+• The video must not include third-party intellectual property or copyright-protected content, like logos on shirts or branded products visible in background.